 Fujifilm X-T30 Overview

-• Cons: No in-body stabilisation, less weatherproof, modest battery life
+- Cons No in-body stabilisation, limited weather protection, modest battery life

 Fujifilm: The Original Film Masters